Blogs

 1. Multimodal Generative Platforms Become the Norm

-One of the clearest shifts is that generative AI platforms are no longer just generating text or simple images—they are becoming truly multimodal, able to process and generate across text, image, video, audio, code, and even structured data.
+One of the clearest shifts is that Generative AI platforms are no longer just generating text or simple images—they are becoming truly multimodal, able to process and generate across text, image, video, audio, code, and even structured data.

 • According to recent research, the GenAI landscape is being driven by “multimodal AI, advancements in ethical AI and conversational AI”.